SAP/gigya-android-sdk/sdk-core/README.md

 ```

 ## SSO (Single Sign-on)
-Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group with a single login credential.
+Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group using a single login credential.
 When using the mobile SSO feature, applications within the same group are able to share a valid session with the device browser.

+When using the mobile SSO feature, applications within the same group are able to share a valid session with the device browser.
 Supported flows:
-* Login via SSO feature on mobile.
-The browser can share the session using the SSO method.
+* Login via SSO feature on the client application running on a mobile device.
+The browser on the device can then obtain the session using the SSO method.
-* Login via SSO feature on application 1.
-Application 2 can share the session when using the SSO method.
+* Login via SSO feature on Client Application 1 on a mobile device.
+Client Application 2 within the same site group can obtain the session using the SSO method.
-* Login via SSO method on the browser.
-Applications within the same group can share the session when using the SSO method.
+* Login via SSO method on a browser running on a mobile device.
+Client applications within the same site group can obtain the session when using the SSO method.

-You will be required to setup you central login page on your site’s console.
+You will be required to set up your central login page on your site’s console.

+**Instructions**

-To set up mobile SSO please follow these steps:
+To set up mobile SSO, please follow these steps:

-Add Custom-Tabs implementation to your application level build.gradle file:
+1. Add the Custom-Tabs implementation to your application level build.gradle file:
 ```
 implementation 'androidx.browser:browser:1.3.0'
 ```

-Add The following to your application’s AndroidManifest.xml file:
+2. Add the following to your application’s AndroidManifest.xml file:
 ```
  <activity android:name="com.gigya.android.sdk.providers.sso.GigyaSSOLoginActivity"
             android:exported="true"